-- If a reference check indicates that an applicant may have falsified information on his or her application, or that work performance has been unsatisfactory, notify your ES who will assist you in determining the appropriate action to take.
+- If a reference check indicates that an applicant may have falsified information on his or her application, or that work performance has been unsatisfactory, notify your employment specialist who will assist you in determining the appropriate action to take.

 - References become part of the recruitment record and should be kept for three years.

 Reference questions must be job-related and comply with the Fair Pre-employment Inquiry Guidelines.